 Detailed instructions on how to use the metro in Japan are not even worth a separate headline.
-You find the station, tap your IC card on the screen reader from any turnstile, get in, tap it again when you exit and voila, you have used the metro in Japan.
-Also, wait for people to get off before trying to enter the metro, try not to fall on your face and don’t disturb other people.
+You find the station, tap your IC card on the screen reader from any turnstile, get in, tap it again when you exit, and voila, you have used the metro in Japan.
+Also, wait for people to get off before trying to enter the metro, try not to fall on your face, and don’t disturb other people.

 Etiquette while using public local transportation in Japan

-I don’t know how it is where you come from, but I’m often embarrassed by my countrymen and the way they sometimes behave while on a public vehicle.
+I don’t know how it is where you come from, but I’m often embarrassed by my countrymen and the way they sometimes behave while in a public vehicle.
 It’s like the places morph into a jungle and they have to abide by the rules or they’ll be eaten, or something.
 I don’t get it, but I’m trying to address it as much as possible.

 The first thing we learned while on a bus in Kyoto, was that you never get up while the bus is moving if you were previously seating.
 If you were standing, moving around is okay, but don’t get up in a panic when you realize you have missed your station as we did.

-The nice driver called us out, he told us to sit while the bus is moving, and then asked us what happened.
-We explained we missed our station, and he told us we shouldn’t move that much while the bus is moving because there’s a risk of us being injured.
+The nice driver called us out, told us to sit while the bus is moving, and then asked us what happened.
+We explained we missed our station, and he told us we shouldn’t move that much while the bus is moving because there was a risk of us being injured.
 We were like: “Dude, we’re coming from Romania, a place where you rarely sit while commuting!”, but we had to respect the rule.

 As it’s being repeated over and over again while on a metro or a tram, you should refrain from talking on your phone.
 And you’ll notice everyone around you uses phones, but no one talks, everyone just texts, watches videos with headphones on, does online shopping or whatever they do.
 So, please, follow this simple rule as well.